The rate of a chemical reaction can be measured either by how quickly reactants are used up or how quickly the products are formed.

 The purpose of the cotton wool is to allow carbon dioxide to escape, but to stop any acid from spraying out.

 The mass of carbon dioxide lost is measured at intervals, and a graph is plotted:

 Experiment to investigate the effects of changes in surface area of solid on the rate of a reaction:

 The experiment is repeated using the exact same quantities of everything but using larger chips.
-The reaction with the larger chips happens faster.
+For a given quantity, if the chips are larger then the surface area is lesson.
+So reaction with the larger chips happens more slowly.